-His newest book is entitled THE GOOD ENOUGH THERAPIST: FUTILITY, FAILURE AND FORGIVENESS IN TREATMENT, to be released in November 2019.
+His tenth and newest book is entitled THE GOOD ENOUGH THERAPIST: FUTILITY, FAILURE AND FORGIVENESS IN TREATMENT, and will be published in November, 2019.

 Dr. Sachs regularly writes articles on family life for magazines such as Redbook, Parenting, Parents, Child, and American Baby, is renowned for his creative and innovative treatment of children and families, and has lectured and led seminars and workshops both nationally and internationally.
 He has been interviewed on over three hundred radio and television shows, including The Today Show, 20/20, The Montel Williams Show, The Sally Jesse Raphael Show, and The Diane Rehm Show.

 His original poetry has been collected in IN THE DESPERATE KINGDOM OF LOVE: POEMS 2001-2004, and BLIND DATE: POEMS OF EXPECTANT FATHERHOOD, and the recently published WHY AM I TELLING YOU THIS? : POEMS FROM PSYCHOTHERAPY.